alinagrishchuk/node-training/express/README.md

 app.use(express.static('files'));
 ```
 - If there's a file with same name, first one takes precedence (file in `public` in example)

 ---
+# Exercise
+Serve static files from `public/` folder.
+Put some file inside it and test that you can access it on your browser.

+---
 # Error handling